-Working across Aotearoa and Australia, Tintype Central is a portrait studio specialising in the wet plate collodion process, a 19th-century method of development that predates film photography.
+Working across New Zealand and Sydney, Australia, Tintype Central is a portrait studio specialising in the wet plate collodion process, a 19th-century method of development that predates film photography.
 Each image is hand-crafted, producing a one-of-a-kind direct-positive image on glass or aluminium.

 THE PROCESS

-Using equipment and techniques developed during the 1850’s, the photographic plates are individually coated and sensitised in the darkroom before being exposed and developed while wet.
-Once fixed, washed and dried they are then coated in a gum sandarac varnish that preserves and protects them for generations.
+Using equipment and techniques developed during the 1850’s, each photographic plate is individually coated and sensitised in the darkroom, then exposed and developed while still wet.
+Once fixed, washed and dried, it is finished with a gum sandarac varnish to preserve and protect the image for generations.

-Participating in a tintype session and seeing the alchemic process as images appear on the plate is captivating; an experience that few people now have the opportunity to witness.
+Participating in a tintype (wet plate collodion) portrait session and witnessing the alchemic process as the image appears on the plate is captivating; an experience that few people now have the opportunity to witness.
 At the end of the session, you will leave with a unique and original hand-made portrait and a complimentary digital file of your image.

 HAVE DARKROOM WILL TRAVEL